Reinstating your RICS membership gives you access to professional support, exclusive resources, and career development opportunities.

 If you were previously registered with the Valuer Registration Scheme (VRS), you must reapply separately via your online RICS account.

-The reinstatement process typically takes 4-6 weeks, depending on application volume and document review.
+The reinstatement process typically takes 10 working days from the date we receive payment.
 To avoid delays, ensure your reinstatement form is complete and accurate.

 You'll receive updates at key stages: